 It’s a familiar term but what does it mean?
 In simple terms, it just means it’s the direction of the muscle fibers in meat.
 So carve across those fibers, rather than parallel with the fibers.
 This will result in a more tender slice of meat.

 Suggestions for wine pairings:

-The light flavors in this sauce alongside the skirt steak makes for a wonderful pairing with the Pinot Noir’s from Oregon, Merlot’s from France, and the beautiful red blends of Rhone, France.
+The light flavors in this mustard sauce, alongside the skirt steak, make for a wonderful pairing with the Pinot Noir’s from Oregon, Merlot’s from France, and the beautiful red blends of Rhone, France.

 Your weekday wines:

 - Chateau La Bastienne Montagne, St. Emilion France (Merlot grape)

 A special occasion wine:

 - Beaux Freves Pinot Noir, “Beaux Freves vineyards” Willamette Valley Oregon

 - Chateau de Vaudieu Val de Dieu, Chateauneuf du Pape, Rhone Valley France

 - Garlic Shrimp with Roasted Tomatoes